-These effects can be positive or negative and last for a short time or much longer.
-For example, redeveloping an old commercial area might produce a more pleasant shopping environment, while a new building might cause dust and noise during the construction phase, and loss of privacy for its neighbours and an increase in traffic in the long term.
+The effects on the environment can be positive or negative and last for a short time or much longer.
+For example, the positive effects of redeveloping an old commercial area could be that it creates a more pleasant shopping environment.
+A new building could cause dust and noise during construction, a loss of privacy for its neighbours and more traffic in the long term.

-An AEE describes all the environmental effects of your proposed activity, and the ways that any negative effects are to be mitigated (reduced).
-Depending on your proposed activity it can take a lot of time and effort to conduct your assessment and produce a report, so feel free to get in touch if you need help, information or advice.
+An AEE describes all the environmental effects of your proposed activity, and the ways that any negative effects are to be reduced.
+Depending on your proposed activity it can take a lot of time and effort to conduct your assessment and produce a report.

-If your proposal involves relatively minor works, such as residential additions and alterations, you may be comfortable completing the AEE template yourself (PDF 982 kb).
+If your proposal involves minor works, such as residential additions and alterations you may be comfortable completing the AEE template (PDF 982 kb) yourself.

-As a first step though, we recommend that you get in touch to arrange a pre-application meeting.
-We’ll work through your proposal and what you want to achieve, and provide you with information and advice on how to apply (included whether you need a building consent too).
+As a first step, we recommend that you get in touch to arrange a pre-application meeting.
+We’ll work through your proposal and what you want to achieve, and provide you with information and advice on how to apply.
+We'll also give you advice on if you need a building consent.

 learn about your obligations under the Resource Management Act 2014.
 Your resource consent – and your activities – must comply with its requirements